MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/defining-cost-centers-and-cost-objects-for-chart-of-accounts.md

   - "sv-se"
 ---
 # Defining Cost Centers and Cost Objects for Chart of Accounts
 You can automatically transfer the expense and income entries from the general ledger to cost accounting either for each general ledger posting or with a batch job.
-When you do the transfer, [!INCLUDE[navnowlong](../ApplicationDesign/includes/navnowlong_md.md)] only transfers the entries that are already linked to a cost center or a cost object.
+When you do the transfer, ADD INCLUDE<!--[!INCLUDE[navnowlong](../ApplicationDesign/includes/navnowlong_md.md)]--> only transfers the entries that are already linked to a cost center or a cost object.
 To establish a meaningful transfer, you must ensure that the cost centers and cost objects are correctly defined.

 ## Defining Default Dimension Values for General Ledger Accounts
  For each general ledger account, you can define default dimension values in the **Default Dimension** table.
 The following example shows how to define that there should always be a DEPARTMENT cost center, but never be a PROJECT cost object when posting to a general ledger account.